-In the area of criminal justice, there is a need to continue improving the implementation and application in practice of the six EU directives adopted in the field of procedural rights of suspects and accused persons, namely Directive 2010/64/EU on the right to interpretation and translation, Directive 2012/13/EU on the right to information, Directive 2013/48/EU on the right of access to a lawyer, Directive (EU) 2016/343 on strengthening certain aspects of the principle on presumption of innocence as well as the right to be present at the trial, Directive (EU) 2016/800 on procedural safeguards for children, Directive (EU) 2016/1919 on legal aid, and to raise awareness about the legislation adopted in this area.
+In the area of procedural safeguards for suspects and accused persons, there is therefore a need to continue improving the implementation and application in practice of the six EU procedural rights Directives, namely Directive 2010/64/EU on the right to https://commission.europa.eu/strategy-and-policy/priorities-2019-2024/europe-fit-digital-age/europes-digital-decade-digital-targets-2030_en interpretation and translation, Directive 2012/13/EU on the right to information, Directive 2013/48/EU on the right of access to a lawyer, Directive (EU) 2016/343 on strengthening certain aspects of the principle on presumption of innocence as well as the right to be present at the trial, Directive (EU) 2016/800 on procedural safeguards for children, Directive (EU) 2016/1919 on legal aid, and to raise awareness about the legislation adopted in this area both for criminal proceedings conducted in person as well as for proceedings that are (partially) digitalised.
+As regards (partially) digitalised proceedings, particular attention needs to be paid to the effectiveness of existing procedural safeguards for suspects or accused persons who, on account of limited digital literacy or skills or other factors, are less capable of effectively participating in (partially) digitalised criminal proceedings.
 It is also necessary to explore possible further developments in the area of procedural rights.
+This includes, but is not limited to, issues such as access to effective judicial remedies, the protection of legal professional privilege, the collection and admissibility of evidence and, in particular, the ability of defence to effectively exercise its rights in these stages of the procedure in the cross-border context (including as linked to the use of AI tools in criminal proceedings), as well as procedural safeguards for vulnerable adults who are suspects or accused persons (as also addressed in the respective 2013 Commission Recommendation7).